tdingman/glob/README.md

 ## How To Install (as Custom Script)

-Note: You could publish the script to the Chrome Store as an official add-on to avoid these steps.
+Note: You could publish the script as an official add-on to avoid these steps.

+For more information on publishing a Docs add-on, see (<a href="https://developers.google.com/apps-script/add-ons/publish">this article</a>.

 1. Open any Google Doc.
 2. Under the `Tools` menu item, select `Script Editor`.
 (This will open a new tab/window)